rmarting/rhdh-exercises/README-gitlab.md

 Verify that you can login with GitLab.

-## Enable gitlab plugin integration
+## Enable GitLab plugin integration

+Create new Personal Access Token (aka PAT) in menu `Access Tokens` of the GitLab user profile :

+- name: `pat-rhdh-exercises`
+- expiration date: Disabled it or just one in the future
+- set the scopes: `api`, `read_repository`, `write_repository`

-Create new PAT with [these permissions](https://backstage.io/docs/integrations/gitlab/locations) and add the PAT to the previously created `gitlab-secrets` secret:
+Add the PAT to the previously created `gitlab-secrets` secret:

 ```yaml
 kind: Secret